 Tabor uses Sonia Online to manage placements, including the submission of forms and validation of certificates.
 The Professional Experience Office will email links to open the electronic forms.
-Exemplars are located on our website at learn.tabor.edu.au by following the School & Subject Listing > Education > Professional Experience > Initial Teaching Experience.
+Exemplars are located on our website at learn.tabor.edu.au by following Study > Education > Professional Experience > Initial Teaching Experience.